Radio emission from beyond the light cylinder in millisecond pulsars

 \subsection{MSPs}

 For the millisecond pulsar sample we used the profiles given in \citet{sbm+22}, \citet{whx+23}, \citet{xjx+25} and \citet{wmg+22}.
-We adopt an upper limit of 25~ms on the spin period and excluded globular cluster pulsars and a small number of other pulsars with low s/n profiles.
-This yielded a total of 194 unique pulsars.
-A total of 119 pulsars (61\%) show contiguous emission, which we denote as Class C. There are 75 pulsars (39\%) with disjoint emission, Class D. Figure~\ref{fig:msp} shows the output for a sample of six millisecond pulsars, three from the C-class and three from the D-class.
-The polar plots (right most panels) are particularly striking and allow for easy visualisation of the various components.
+We adopt an upper limit of 25~ms on the spin period and excluded a small number of other pulsars with low s/n and/or scatter-broadened profiles.
+This yielded a total of 194 unique pulsars, none of which are in globular clusters.
+Of these, 119 pulsars (61\%) are Class C and 75 pulsars (39\%) show disjoint emission, Class D. Figure~\ref{fig:msp} shows the output for a sample of six millisecond pulsars, three each from Classes C and D. The polar plots (right most panels) are particularly striking and allow for easy visualisation of the various components.

 We note that the profiles vary significantly in s/n from one pulsar to the next.
 Some, such as PSR~J0437$-$4715 has a peak flux some $10^4$ times higher than the baseline level whereas in others such as PSR~J0101$-$6422 this ratio is only 10.
 Low-level components or weak ``bridge" emission between components may be missed in these lower s/n profiles.
 Where multiple groups have observed the same pulsar we use the profile with the highest s/n.